-Aggregate bindings in Goal according to Template.
-The aggregate_all/4 version performs

-True if conjunction of results is true.
-Unlike forall/2, which runs a failure-driven loop that proves Goal for each solution of Generator, foreach/2 creates a conjunction.
-Each member of the conjunction is a copy of Goal, where the variables it shares with Generator are filled free_variables (Generator, Template, OldList, NewList) finds this set using OldList as an accumulator.

-The implementation executes forall/2 if Goal does not contain any variables that are not author
+Aggregate bindings in Goal according to Template .
+The aggregate_all/3 version perf findall/3 on Goal . orms aggregate_all(+Template, +Discriminator, :Goal, -Result)[semAggregate bindings in Goal according to Template.
+The aggregate_all/4 version perffindall/3 followed by sort/2 on Goal. iidet] Forms foreach(:Generator, :Goal) True if conjunction of results is true.
+Unlike forall/2, which runs a failure-driven loop proves Goal for each solution of Generator, foreach/2 creates a conjunction.
+Each me of the conjunction is a copy of Goal, where the variables it shares with Generator are with the values from the corresponding solution. mber The implementation executes forall/2 if Goal does not contain any variables that ar shared with Generator . e not Here is an example:

-- 1. they occur in the template - 2. they are bound by X^P, setof/3, or bagof/3

-- Richard O'Keefe

-- Jan Wielemaker (made some SWI-Prolog enhancements)

 ?- foreach (between (1, 4, X), dif (X, Y)), Y = 5.

-?- foreach (between (1, 4, X), dif (X, Y)), Y = 3.
+Y = 5. ?- foreach (between (1, 4, X), dif (X, Y)), Y = 3. false.